matheusb432/rust-course/notes/07-macros.md

 - Fragment specifies determine what kind of data is allowed in a metavariable
 - Some of the available specifiers are: `item`, `block`, `stmt`, `pat`, `expr`, `ty`, `ident`, `path`, `tt`, `literal`, `vis`, `lifetime`, `meta`
-- Some specifies have restrictions on what can follow to prevent ambiguity
+- Some specifiers have restrictions on what symbols can follow to prevent ambiguity
   - Specifiers with restrictions are: `expr`, `stmt`, `ty`, `pat`, `path`, `vis`

 #### `item`